holoviz/panel/doc/tutorials/basic/widgets.md

 In this tutorial, we've covered various ways to accept user input using widgets in Panel.
 From simple clicks to text input and selection from lists, widgets provide powerful tools for building interactive applications.

-Don't forget to explore the [Component Gallery](https://panel.holoviz.org/reference/index.html#widgets) for more widgets and their detailed reference guides, and keep experimenting to create dynamic and engaging Panel apps!
+Don't forget to explore the [Component Gallery](https://panel.holoviz.org/reference/index.html#widgets) for more widgets and their detailed reference guides.

 ## Resources